 - 1 bay leaf

 - ½ teaspoon salt

 - ¼ teaspoon black pepper

 - 2 tablespoons cornstarch

 - 3 cups cooked, chopped chicken (about 12 ounces)

-- When it has reached boiling, reduce the heat and let the pot simmer until the vegetables are tender.
-Add sweet corn and green beans.
-Now add poultry seasoning, salt, and a few grinds of freshly cracked black pepper.
-Stir.
-In a small cup or bowl, whisk to dissolve the corn starch in 1/4 cup cold water.
-Pour that into the pot and stir to combine.
-Let the mixture return to a simmer and you should notice the corn starch thickening the liquid within about 2 minutes.
-If your stew doesn’t thicken enough to your liking, add more cornstarch (dissolved in cold water- generally the ratio of cornstarch to water is 1:2).
+- In a small bowl, whisk to dissolve the cornstarch in ¼ cup cold water.
+When completely dissolved, add it to the pot and stir to combine.
+Let the mixture return to a simmer and you should notice the cornstarch thickening the liquid within about 2 minutes.
+If your stew doesn't thicken enough to your liking, add more cornstarch (dissolved in cold water; generally the ratio of cornstarch to water is 1:2).

-- Now that the mixture has thickened, stir in the leftover cooked, chopped chicken.
+- Now that the mixture has thickened, stir in the cooked, chopped chicken.
 Let the mixture cook for about 5 minutes for flavors to blend.
+Stir in the parsley.

 - Serve with crusty bread or homemade biscuits.